All drop/add forms will be accepted no later than 2:00 p.m. on the last to add a class or drop a class.

 A. Student Conduct

-Students have the responsibility to conduct themselves in a manner that does not impair the welfare or educational opportunities of others in the DCC community.
-Students must act as responsible members of the academic community; respect the personal and property rights, privileges, and dignity of others; and refrain from actions which interfere with normal College functions.
+Students have the responsibility to conduct themselves in a manner that does not impair the welfare nor the educational opportunities of others in the DCC community and that does not compromise the DCC community standards.
+Students should act as responsible members of the academic community; respect the personal and property rights, privileges, and dignity of others; and refrain from actions which interfere with normal College functions.
 The following conduct is prohibited by DCC and will be sanctioned in accordance with this code.

 1. Forgery, falsification, or fraudulent misuse of DCC documents, records, or identification cards.